In this article, we'll discuss:

 DeFi crypto taxes are even more challenging because it's not always easy to download transaction histories or tell the difference between what is a taxable event and what isn't.
 It doesn't help that many wallets don't properly track DeFi transactions and things like liquidity pool tokens and staked governance tokens.

-Luckily, smart wallets like Zerion make it a lot simpler.
+Luckily, smart wallets like Zerion Wallet make it a lot simpler.

 How to make crypto taxes easy?